funkhaus/fuxt/README.md

 ## Menus

-Fuxt has built in SSR friendly menus.
-To use them, you first need to define menu locations in WordPress.
-This can be done in the `/functions/theme-config.php` file in the `fuxt-backend` WordPress theme.
-We have some boilerplate code in the `register_custom_nav_menus()` function.
+Fuxt has built in SSR friendly WordPress menus.

-1. Define menu locations in your WordPress theme in `functions/theme-config.php`.
+1. Setup your menu in "Appearance > Menus" in WordPress
-1. Assign menus to those menu-locations in the WordPress dashboard.
-1. Use the `<wp-menu>` component like so: `<wp-menu location="Location Name"/>`.
+1. Use the `<wp-menu>` component like so: `<wp-menu name="Menu Name"/>`.

 ## SVGs